vsoch/scif/docs/tutorials/preview-install.md

  - `apprun` for the entrypoint to the app.
 This could be executing of a script, or a general command.
  - `appenv`  for any environment variables speific to the app.

+and you might not even need that many!
+An app can just be an environment, for example, or a single command to run.
+If you are interested in the different sections allowed for the specification, or the many flexible ways to generate an app, read our [recipes guide](/scif/recipes) to learn more.

 ## Preview the recipe
 I next would want to preview the recipe.
 What changes would be made on a host, and where?
 I feel comfortable doing this on my host because it isn't actually going to make any changes.
 After I have installed `scif` (`pip install scif`) I can do this from the command line: